jonathancraddock/bolt-config/bolt-july2019.md

 ```

 FOOTNOTE:
-Composer appears to be failing without a swapfile:
+Composer appears to be failing without a swapfile.

 ```bash
 sudo /bin/dd if=/dev/zero of=/var/swap.1 bs=1M count=1024